August 1972 solar storms

 The solar storms of August 1972 were a historically powerful series of solar storms with intense to extreme solar flare, solar particle event, and geomagnetic storm components in early August 1972, during solar cycle 20.
-The storm caused widespread electric‐ and communication‐grid disturbances through large portions of North America as well as satellite disruptions.
+The storm caused widespread electric- and communication-grid disturbances through large portions of North America as well as satellite disruptions.
 On 4 August 1972 the storm caused the accidental detonation of numerous U.S. naval mines near Haiphong, North Vietnam.
 The coronal mass ejection (CME)'s transit time from the Sun to the Earth is the fastest ever recorded.

 Solar-terrestrial characteristics

 Sunspot region

 The most significant detected solar flare activity occurred from 2 to 11 August.
 Most of the significant solar activity emanated from active sunspot region McMath 11976 (MR 11976; active regions being clusters of sunspot pairs).
 McMath 11976 was extraordinarily magnetically complex.
 Its size was large although not exceptionally so.
 McMath 11976 produced 67 solar flares (4 of these X-class) during the time it was facing Earth, from 29 July to 11 August.
 It also produced multiple relatively rare white light flares over multiple days.
 The same active area was long-lived.
-It persisted through five solar rotation cycles, first receiving the designation as Region 11947 as it faced Earth, going unseen as it rotated the far side of the Sun, then returning Earthside as Region 11976, before cycling as Regions 12007, 12045, and 12088, respectively.
+It persisted through five solar rotation cycles, first receiving the designation as Region 11947 as it faced Earth, going unseen as it rotated past the far side of the Sun, then returning Earthside as Region 11976, before cycling as Regions 12007, 12045, and 12088, respectively.